 If you decide to pursue a credit card or two to finance your business, watch not only for annual fees.
 Also consider perks like cash back or other rewards.
 Also make sure to ask whether your personal credit will be checked with a soft or hard inquiry prior to application.

 Over time, your business will build its own credit history.
 At the beginning, however, it’s likely that your business’s credit will be tied very closely to your own personal credit.

 Speaking of which, watch out for personal guarantees!
 It’s important to note that most credit cards, even business ones, require a personal guarantee.
 A personal guarantee means that if your business fails, you will be personally liable for the debt.
 There are a handful of credit cards out there that don’t require a personal guarantee (Brex, for instance, does not).

 Do your research and make sure you understand the risks of each credit card and its offer before you finance your company in this manner.

 Friends & Family

-You’ll want to think carefully about the terms for paying back any loans you might get from friends and family (and be sure to put it in writing) — or how their contribution might be reflected in an ownership stake in your business.
+You’ll want to think carefully about the terms for paying back any loans you might get from friends and family — or how their contribution might be reflected as an ownership stake in your business.

 Pitch competitions typically provide one or more qualifying and participating businesses with a small cash grant to get started.
 We’ve saved you a little time searching for relevant pitch competitions, and have put together a list of food startup pitch competitions here.